-4078 22.1.2 Impersonating a Server
+4236 22.1.2 Impersonating a Server

-The domain to which a request is destined is generally specified in the Request-URI; user agents commonly contact a server in this domain directly in order to deliver a request.
-However, there is always a possibility that an attacker could impersonate the remote server, and that the user agent's request could be intercepted by some other party.
+The domain to which a request is destined is generally specified in the Request-URI.
+UAs commonly contact a server in this domain directly in order to deliver a request.
+However, there is always a possibility that an attacker could impersonate the remote server, and that the UA's request could be intercepted by some other party.

 For example, consider a case in which a redirect server at one domain, chicago.com, impersonates a redirect server at another domain, biloxi.com.
 A user agent sends a request to biloxi.com, but the redirect server at chicago.com answers with a forged response that has appropriate SIP headers for a response from biloxi.com.
-The forged contact addresses in the redirection response could direct the originating user agent to inappropriate or insecure resources, or simply prevent requests for biloxi.com from succeeding.
+The forged contact addresses in the redirection response could direct the originating UA to inappropriate or insecure resources, or simply prevent requests for biloxi.com from succeeding.

 This family of threats has a vast membership, many of which are critical.
 As a converse to the registration hijacking threat, consider the case in which a registration sent to biloxi.com is intercepted by chicago.com, which replies to the intercepted registration with a forged 301 (Moved Permanently) response.
 This response might seem to come from biloxi.com yet designate chicago.com as the appropriate registrar.
-All future REGISTER requests from the originating user agent would then go to chicago.com.
+All future REGISTER requests from the originating UA would then go to chicago.com.

-Prevention of this threat requires a means by which user agents can authenticate the servers to whom they send requests.
+Prevention of this threat requires a means by which UAs can authenticate the servers to whom they send requests.

-4095 22.1.3 Tampering with Message Bodies
+4253 22.1.3 Tampering with Message Bodies

-As a matter of course, SIP user agents route requests through trusted proxy servers.
-Regardless of how that trust is established (authentication of proxies is discussed elsewhere in this section), a user agent may trust a proxy server to route a request, but not to inspect or possibly modify the bodies contained in that request.
+As a matter of course, SIP UAs route requests through trusted proxy servers.
+Regardless of how that trust is established (authentication of proxies is discussed elsewhere in this section), a UA may trust a proxy server to route a request, but not to inspect or possibly modify the bodies contained in that request.

 Consider a UA that is using SIP message bodies to communicate session encryption keys for a media session.
-Although it trusts the proxy server of the domain it is contacting to deliver signaling properly, it may not be desirable for the administrators of that domain to be capable of decrypting any subsequent media session.
-Worse yet, if the proxy server were actively malicious, it could modify the session key, either acting as a man-in-the-middle, or perhaps changing the security characteristics requested by the originating user agent.
+Although it trusts the proxy server of the domain it is contacting to deliver signaling properly, it may not want the administrators of that domain to be capable of decrypting any subsequent media session.
+Worse yet, if the proxy server were actively malicious, it could modify the session key, either acting as a man-in-the-middle, or perhaps changing the security characteristics requested by the originating UA.

 This family of threats applies not only to session keys, but to most conceivable forms of content carried end-to-end in SIP.
-These might include MIME bodies that should be rendered to the user, SDP, or encapsulated telephony signals among others.
+These might include MIME bodies that should be rendered to the user, SDP, or encapsulated telephony signals, among others.
+Attackers might attempt to modify SDP bodies, for example, in order to point RTP media streams to a wiretapping device in order to eavesdrop on subsequent voice communications.

-Also note that some headers in SIP are meaningful end-to-end, for example, the Subject.
-User agents might be protective of these headers as well as bodies (a malicious intermediary changing the Subject header might make an important request appear to be spam, for example).
-However, since many headers are legitimately inspected or altered by proxy servers as a request is routed, not all headers should be secured end-to-end.
+Also note that some header fields in SIP are meaningful end-to-end, for example, Subject.
+UAs might be protective of these headers as well as bodies (a malicious intermediary changing the Subject header field might make an important request appear to be spam, for example).
+However, since many header fields are legitimately inspected or altered by proxy servers as a request is routed, not all headers should be secured end-to-end.

 For these reasons, the UA might want to secure SIP message bodies, and in some limited cases headers, end-to-end.
 The security services required for bodies include confidentiality, integrity, and authentication.

 These end-to-end services should be independent of the means used to secure interactions with intermediaries such as proxy servers.

-4117 22.1.4 Tearing Down Sessions
+4276 22.1.4 Tearing Down Sessions